Nailik/Flutter-USB/README.md

 ## Getting Started

-//this enables to log send and received commands as hex FlutterUsb.enableLogger();
+this enables to log send and received commands as hex FlutterUsb.enableLogger();

-//this is necessary on windows to initialize wia FlutterUsb.initializeUsb;
+this is necessary on windows to initialize wia FlutterUsb.initializeUsb;

-//this returns the found devices FlutterUsb.getUsbDevices;
+this returns the found devices FlutterUsb.getUsbDevices;

-//on android connect will prompt user to allow connection
-//endpoints for command are set here and at the moment it's hardcoded FlutterUsb.connectToUsbDevice(device);
+on android connect will prompt user to allow connection endpoints for command are set here and at the moment it's hardcoded FlutterUsb.connectToUsbDevice(device);

-//send command will send the given array and return a Response FlutterUsb.sendCommand(Command([0x02, 0x02]));
+send command will send the given array and return a Response FlutterUsb.sendCommand(Command([0x02, 0x02]));

 **NOTE:**